LREY13/leandra-summer-portfolio/index.md

 # Code

--the purpuso of my code is for my computer to be able to read what the  information that the arduino uno is giving it
+-the purpuso of my code is for my computer to be able to read what the  information that the arduino uno is giving it.
+-led lights code: the purpose of this code is to make the both lights blink in different patters -pulse sensor: for this code i use a library called "PulseSensorPlayground", the purpose of this code was to display the heart beat per minute in my computer

 ```c++
 int redLED = 13;